ranfysvalle02/famjam/README.md

 # FAMJAM by OBLIVIO

----

 ## The Sultan's Decree & The Unclean Room: Rebuilding Our Family's Operating System

 ---

 It's 7 PM on a Tuesday.
-You are the benevolent ruler of a small, beloved kingdomyour home.
+You are the benevolent ruler of a small, beloved kingdom—your home.
 From your vantage point in the hallway, you survey a province in chaos: your child's room.
 LEGOs are scattered like fallen jewels after a dragon's rampage.
 Books lie splayed open, their stories paused mid-adventure.
 A lone sweatshirt, balled up in defiance, holds court in the center of the floor.

 You take a deep, regal breath and prepare to issue the Royal Edict, a proclamation you have delivered a thousand times before.

 *"By the Ancient Law of this Household,"* your voice echoes, *"this chamber must be brought to order!"*

-Its met with a blank stare from the province's sole occupant, who is deeply engrossed in a glowing scroll of immense power (a tablet).
+It's met with a blank stare from the province's sole occupant, who is deeply engrossed in a glowing scroll of immense power (a tablet).
 A flicker of acknowledgement, perhaps, before their attention is pulled back into that vibrant, pixelated world.

 Minutes pass.
 The Edict becomes a Plea.
 The Plea becomes a Nag.
 The Nag escalates into a Royal Demand, backed by the threat of sanctions (no more glowing scroll).
 By 8 PM, the battle is over.
 Voices have been raised.
 Tears have been shed.
 The province is still in disarray, but now the emotional landscape of the entire kingdom is cluttered with frustration and defeat.